duartegroup/InterpretingMLKinetics/README.md

 ![image](https://github.com/user-attachments/assets/14fd32ea-9d58-4023-beb6-1810fb262b3c)

 ### TMAPs
 Interactive TMAPs of the training and test data, and accurate and inaccurate predictions are provided.
-The corresponding .js files should be downloaded in the same directory as the TMAP.html files
+The corresponding .js files should be downloaded in the same directory as the TMAP.html files.

 ### Data
 This folder contains three subdirectories, with each containing the data and results for the DFT and ML calculations: "DFT", "ML_analysis_and_results" and "ML_datasets".
 The files that are contained within each of these subdirectories are as follows: